stakater-archive/tbd-cd-workflow/README.md

 # tbd-cd-workflow

-trunk based development (tbd) continuous delivery (cd) workflow
+trunk-based development (TBD) continuous delivery (CD) workflow

-> TBD is a source-control branching model, where developers collaborate on code in a single branch called ‘trunk’ *, resist any pressure to create other long-lived development branches by employing documented techniques.
+> Trunk-Based Development is a source-control branching model, where developers collaborate on code in a single branch called ‘trunk’ *, resist any pressure to create other long-lived development branches by employing documented techniques.
 They therefore avoid merge hell, do not break the build, and live happily ever after.

+> Trunk-Based Development is a key enabler of Continuous Integration and by extension Continuous Delivery.
+When individuals on a team are committing their changes to the trunk multiple times a day it becomes easy to satisfy the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
+This ensures the codebase is always releasable on demand and helps to make Continuous Delivery a reality.

 > Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.